screepers/screeps-typescript-starter/README.md

 * [Typings](https://github.com/typings/typings)
 * [Yarn](https://yarnpkg.com/en/) - Optional.
 You can use `npm` if you don't want to, but this is for your own sanity.

+> **Why Yarn?** Yarn has a stronger dependency tree, supports lockfiles, and fixes most of the issues pre-`npm@5`.
+It also has a host of unique features as described on [their website](https://yarnpkg.com/en/), and is entirely compatible with `npm`.

 ### Installing the modules

 Run the following the command to install the required packages and TypeScript declaration files if you are using yarn: